OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `LibraryVariableSetsToClone` - The list of library variable sets to clone.
 - `LifeCyclesToClone` - The list of lifecycles to clone.
 - `MachinePoliciesToClone` - The list of machine policies to clone.
+- `PackagesToClone` - The list of packages to clone.
+Will only clone the latest version.
+Any build information associated with the package will be cloned as well.
+Big packages will slow down the runtime of this script.
 - `ProjectGroupsToClone` - The list of project groups to clone.
 - `ProjectsToClone` - The list of projects to clone.
 - `ScriptModulesToClone` - The list of script modules to clone.